volcano-sh/volcano/docs/design/queue/hierarchy-queue.md

 ### Features of hierarchy queue

 1. `root` is a top-level parent queue which represents the cluster itself.
 All other queues are direct or indirect child queues of `root`.
-2. Initially, we only have one queue called `default` which belongs to `root`.
-3. `ParentQueue` is optional.
-If its value is null when you create a queue, it defaults to `root` as its parent queue.
-4. `ChildQueues` is optional.
-If its value is null when you create a queue, the queue will be a leaf queue.
+2. The `spec.hierarchy` information of `root` queue will be injected into the child queues level by level when it is created, and the queue with empty `spec.hierarchy` is the leaf queue.
+3. You can control all child queues simply by applying `root` queue and defining or modifying parameters in the `spec.hierarchy`.

 ### QueueController

 1. Watching `PodGroup/Job` for status; The total number of `PodGroup`/`Job` owned by child queues is the number of `PodGroup`/`Job` owned by the parent queue.
 2. If queue was deleted, also delete all related `PodGroup/Job` and child queues of this queue.
-3. If queue was deleted and its parent queue will become a leaf queue, its parent queue's `ChildQueues` will change and its `MinUserLimitPercent`/`UserLimitFactor` will be valid.
+3. If queue was deleted and its parent queue will become a leaf queue, its `MinUserLimitPercent`/`UserLimitFactor` will be valid.
 4. If a parent queue is closed, its child queues will be closed too.

 ### Admission Controller

 The admission controller will check `PodGroup`/`Job` 's queue when creation:

-1. If the queue is parent queue, the creation will be rejected.
+1. If the queue is parent queue, it will be scheduled to a leaf queue with the lowest resource utilization looking up from this queue.
-2. If no queue is specified, it will be scheduled to the `root.default` queue.
+2. If no queue is specified, it will be scheduled to a leaf queue with the lowest resource utilization looking up from root.

 The admission controller will check other related queues when the queue creates:

-1. If this queue's `ParentQueue` is a leaf queue, and it has some running jobs, the creation will be rejected.
+1. If this queue's parent queue is a leaf queue, and it has some running jobs, the creation will be rejected.
-2. If this queue meets the creation requirements, and its `ParentQueue` is a leaf queue.
-Its parent queue's `ChildQueues` will change and its `MinJobLimitPercent`/`JobLimitFactor` will be set to null.
+2. If this queue meets the creation requirements, and its parent queue is a leaf queue.
+Its parent queue's `MinJobLimitPercent`/`JobLimitFactor` will be set to null.

 ### Cli